soulspace-org/overarch/doc/usage.md

 foo bar bar bar
 ```

+### API for Templates
+In the comb templates you can use most of the functions of the clojure.core
+namespace.
+Additionally the functions of clojure.set and clojure.string are provided under
+the aliases `set` and `str`, e.g. `set/union` or `str/join`.

+Overarch also provides functions to query and navigate the model under the
+`m` alias, e.g. `m/resolve-element`.

 ### Security Considerations
-Comb templates can contain arbitrary clojure code, which gets evaluated in the
+Comb templates evaluated with `:comb` are compiled and can contain arbitrary
+clojure code, which gets evaluated in the context of the overarch process.
-context of the overarch process.
-Be aware of this fact and review templates
+Be aware of this fact and review templates accordingly, especially when using
-accordingly, especially when using templates from external sources.
+templates from external sources.

 When the comp templates are evaluated by the `:combsci` engine, they are
 interpreted with Babashka SCI, the small clojure interpreter.
 This has many